Hiring at the best of times can be a challenge when you have your normal job demands:

 Keep them warm between the offer, receiving the contract and their start date (1.5 hours)

-Chances are that if your final candidate has successfully interviewed with your organisation — they’re somewhere along the way in other companies’ interview processes.
+Chances are that if your final candidate has successfully interviewed with your organization — they’re somewhere along the way in other companies’ interview processes.

 The total cost: 49 hours